 John James Kennedy received his Ph.D. at the University of California, Davis in 2002.
-He is an Associate Professor in the department of Political Science at the University of Kansas (KU), and he is also the Director of the Center for Global and International Studies at KU from 2012-2015.
+He is a Professor in the department of Political Science at the University of Kansas (KU), and he is also the Director of the Center for East Asian Studies, 2018-Present.
 John also served as the president of the Association of Chinese Political Studies (2012-2014).
 He has consistently returned to China to conduct research on rural politics since 1995, and he is also co-founder of the Northwest Socioeconomic Development Research Center (NSDRC) at Northwest University, Xian, China.
 In addition, John is a research affiliate with the Rural Education Action Program (REAP) at Stanford University.
 His research is on local governance and topics include local elections, tax and fee reform, rural education, health care and the cadre management system.
 He has published research articles in The China Quarterly, Journal of Contemporary China, Asian Survey, the Journal of Chinese Political Science, the Journal of Peasant Studies, Asian Politics and Policy, Journal of Diplomacy and International Relations and Political Studies.

 Ph.D., University of California, Davis

 A.A., Sacramento Community College, Sacramento